appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

  d.
 Paste it in a browser tab and wait for the server to come up.
 It can take up to 5 minutes.

  e.
-Once the server is up and running, you can see the login screen of Appsmith.aw0aws-l
+Once the server is up and running, you can see the login screen of Appsmith.

 12. Follow these steps to log into the instance using default root admin credentials: